Key Points of This Article:

 Rhoads & Rhoads represents the seriously injured due to the negligence of others throughout Western Kentucky.
 We offer free initial consultations, and all cases are taken on a contingency fee basis, so there is no payment required up front.
 We get paid only if we win or settle your case, and there is NO RISK involved.

 Call us at 888-709-9329 to schedule an appointment with one of our Madisonville or Owensboro personal injury attorneys.
-We are ready to offer you the legal help you deserve.
+We are ready to offer you the legal advice and help you deserve.